By Austin Perry

-Insomnia is a sleep disorder that causes many restless nights or can cause difficulty maintaining a deep sleep pattern throughout the night and can be categorized into acute or chronic durations depending on the severity.
+Insomnia is a sleep disorder that causes many restless nights or can cause difficulty in maintaining a deep sleep pattern throughout the night and can be categorized into acute or chronic durations depending on the severity.

 While not everyone will develop insomnia from taking stimulants, the risk becomes higher with the amount of caffeine or other stimulants you take per day as well as the specific timing.

-One way of avoiding this problem would be to switch to a non-stimulant based pre-workout so you can get the full muscle building compounds you need in a pre-workout without causing a disruption to overall stimulant intake.
+One way of avoiding this problem would be to switch to a non-stimulant based pre-workout so you can get the full muscle-building compounds you need in a pre-workout without causing a disruption to overall stimulant intake.

 For example, Nutrex Research has three products that are specifically formulated for a non-stim pre-workout pump enhancer that can be taken in place of your regular pre-workout.